Sherwin-Williams: History

-Global headquarters

-In 1930, Sherwin-Williams moved its headquarters to Cleveland's Midland Building, where it would stay for over 75 years.
+In 2014, Sherwin-Williams offered to donate $1 million to the Angels Baseball Foundation if a home run ball landed in a giant paint can near the center-field fence of Angel Stadium in Anaheim, California on the fly, though the requirement the ball land on the fly was not noted on the billboard as the billboard simply stated "Angels home run in the can $1,000,000".
+On September 19, 2017, a home run ball landed in the can after bouncing.
+Some commentators were upset that a donation wasn't made "due to a lame technicality", causing a public relations embarrassment.
+In 2016, the first paint registered as microbicidal with the United States Environmental Protection Agency was brought to market by Sherwin-Williams.

 In September 2019, the company announced that it would move its headquarters to a larger site, and in February 2020, confirmed it would remain in the Cleveland area.
 That month, the company also began work on a new R&D center in Brecksville, OH.
-The new headquarters's location was clarified in March 2020, with the company committing to constructing a new building complex, also in Downtown Cleveland.
+The Sherwin-Williams Headquarters location was clarified in March 2020, with the company committing to constructing a new building complex, also in Downtown Cleveland.
 The downtown HQ was originally projected to open in 2023, but a construction pause due to the COVID-19 pandemic delayed the projected opening until 2024.
-The company is investing $600 million (US) in its new facilities, providing working space for 3,500 employees.
+The company invested $600 million (US) in its new facilities, providing working space for 3,500 employees.